The Week Ahead - 1/12/24

 As noted previously this was one of the sections that had grown unwieldy, so I’ve really pared it down.
 Given I provide daily updates on Fed expectations, Fedspeak, and analyst thoughts on the Fed, it’s duplicative (and time consuming) to gather it all again so, again, I encourage you to look at those (the daily posts) for updates.
 I will just give more of a quick summary.

-Looking at the Treasury markets, the 2/10 curve was up +1bps w/w to +0.32% Fri according to the St. Louis Fed, the highest since May ‘22.
-I had said 3 weeks ago “this should steepen further following the FOMC meeting I think,” and it has certainly done so, but I think has more to go given the richness in 2yr yields (more below).
+Looking at the Treasury markets, the 2/10 curve was up +5bps w/w to +0.37% Fri just a little off the peak of +0.39% Wed according to the St. Louis Fed, the highest since May ‘22.
+I had said 4 weeks ago “this should steepen further following the FOMC meeting I think,” and it has certainly done so, but I still think has more to go given the richness in 2yr yields (more below).

 As a reminder, historically when the 2/10 curve uninverts following a long period of inversion the economy is either in a recession or within a few months of one.
 Given we just got a 3.1% GDP for 3Q and are currently estimating around 2% for 4Q, it seems like the days of the 2/10 curve as an infallible recession indicator may be numbered.

-The 3mos/10yr yield curve (considered a better recession signal than 2/10’s w/the last four recessions on average coming a few months after the curve uninverted (prior to that it generally uninverted after a recession had already started)) eased off slightly to +0.26% (still up +1.39% since Sept 11th).
+The 3mos/10yr yield curve (considered a better recession signal than 2/10’s w/the last four recessions on average coming a few months after the curve uninverted (prior to that it generally uninverted after a recession had already started)) now the steepest since Oct ‘22 at 0.41% (now up +1.54% since Sept 11th).
+It uninverted Dec 12th.

-Long term inflation expectations (as measured by the 5-yr, 5-yr forward rate (exp'd inflation starting in 5 yrs over the following 5 yrs), specifically mentioned by Powell at the Nov FOMC press conference (he said the metric was “right where it’s been, consistent with 2% PCE inflation”), edged lower from a 2-mth high -3bps w/w to 2.28% on Thursday (-1bps since the Nov FOMC).
+Long term inflation expectations (as measured by the 5-yr, 5-yr forward rate (exp'd inflation starting in 5 yrs over the following 5 yrs), specifically mentioned by Powell at the Nov FOMC press conference (he said the metric was “right where it’s been, consistent with 2% PCE inflation”), up to the highest since Oct +7bps w/w to 2.35% on Thursday (+6bps since the Nov FOMC).

 And as a reminder according to BoA the importance of real rates on equity returns has seen the largest increase in the factors they track over the past 5 yrs and explains a larger proportion of stock returns (83% correlation) in their data (to 2006), with the dollar close behind the most correlated (76%) since 2015.

-Shorter-term real yields (Fed Funds - core PCE) fell following the FOMC rate cut to 1.82%, the least since Sep ‘23 and down from 2.70% in June (which was the highest since 2007), but still well above anytime in the 2010-2020 period. [this will be updated end of Jan]
+Shorter-term real yields (Fed Funds - core PCE) fell following the FOMC rate cut to 1.82%, the least since Sep ‘23 and down from 2.70% in June (which was the highest since 2007), but still well above anytime in the 2010-2020 period. [this will be updated end of Jan w/PCE]

 And the real prime rate (using core PCE) continues to edge lower from the 5.9% in June, which was the highest since Sep 2007.
-Now down -90bps at 5.0%, still though more than double the 10yr pre-pandemic avg. [this will be updated end of Jan]
+Now down -90bps at 5.0%, still though more than double the 10yr pre-pandemic avg. [this will be updated end of Jan w/PCE]

 And looking out longer term, one thing to note is the FOMC’s long run projection for the endpoint of the Fed Funds rate (the “neutral rate”) is now the highest since Sep 2018 at 3.0% (and not unlikely to go higher as I said earlier this yr).
 [This won’t get updated again until March].

-The ACM model of the 10yr term premium (which is solely based on interest rates) hit +0.49% as of Jan 2nd, the highest on this model since Jul 2015.
-It’s now +60bps since the FOMC did the 50bps cut in Sept.
+The ACM model of the 10yr term premium (which is solely based on interest rates) hit +0.62% as of Jan 2nd, the highest on this model since May 2015.
+It’s now +73bps since the FOMC did the 50bps cut in Sept.

 I had been a broken record since the Spring that I thought at some point (I thought most likely around the election) the term premium pushing up longer duration yields could resurface as an issue perhaps cause some mild equity indigestion as it did in Oct of last yr, and while the market initially ignored it, it seems to be a factor in the recent weakness over the past month.